 IKEA Bunk Bed Hack

 He already had the bedding, a previous Christmas gift from his grandmother.
-She and I decided that it would be better to get things in the color scheme of desert camo instead of getting the actual camo pattern because he would be less likely to tire of it.
+She and I decided that it would be better to get things in the color scheme of desert camo instead of getting the actual camo pattern.
+We hoped that it would make him less likely to tired of it.

 Nerf Gun Board